 - Directory Information

-Offices maintaining portions of each student’s educational record are Dean of Students, Financial Aid, Registrar, Comptroller, Counseling, Student Health Services, Physical Education, Information Technology, Public Affairs, Campus Police and (for records of non-current students) Archives.
+Offices maintaining portions of each student’s educational record are the Office of Student Affairs, Financial Aid, the Registrar, Controller, the Counseling Center, Student Health Service, Physical Education, Information Technology, Communications, Amherst College Police and (for records of non-current students) Archives.
 Information Technology and Archives do not release information of record directly but only through the office responsible for transmitting data to them.
 Students who have questions about information in any of these files should see the directors of the offices involved.

 To examine his or her record, a student should make an appointment with the appropriate officer.
 Official academic records are available for inspection in the Registrar’s Office.
-The general file, in the Dean of Students’ Office, may be examined in the presence of a dean.
+The general file, which is in the Office of Student Affairs, may be examined in the presence of a dean or dean’s designee.
 Any student who, upon reviewing any file, believes a portion of it to be inaccurate or inappropriate may either enter a statement of correction or seek to have the file emended.
 Should no informal agreement be reached by the student and the dean (or other officer) on the emendation, the student may submit a written request for a hearing in accordance with the procedures described in the section on Student Conduct and the Resolution of Grievances.

 A student may, of course, add to his or her general file at any time, and students are encouraged to do so, because comprehensive information can assist the deans in their capacity as advisors and in preparing recommendations for students when required.

-Any student who believes that his or her right to privacy or access to personal records has been in some way infringed upon may seek to have the situation redressed through the Dean of Students' Office and through the grievance procedure, but also may seek redress through the office of the U.S. Department of Education designated to review such cases.
-The department has the authority to conduct a hearing where appropriate.
-Information on the act and these procedures is available in the Office of the Dean of Students and from FERPA, Department of Education, 400 Maryland Avenue, SW Washington, D.C., 20202.
+Any student who believes that his or her right to privacy or access to personal records has been in some way infringed upon may seek to have the situation redressed through the Office of Student Affairs and through the grievance procedure, but also may seek redress through the office of the U.S. Department of Education designated to review such cases.
+The Department has the authority to conduct a hearing where appropriate.
+Information on the act and these procedures is available in the Office Student Affairs and from FERPA, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.

 Certain information, classified as “directory information,” is available for public consumption unless the student specifically directs that it be withheld.
-(The student should direct the Dean of Students not to disclose such information prior to the 14th calendar day of each semester.
-Former students should contact the Office of Public Affairs.)
-Directory information includes the student’s name; telephone numbers; local, home and e-mail addresses; date and place of birth; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; degree and awards received; most recent educational institution attended; anticipated degree and degree date; and photograph.
+(The student should direct the Office of Student Affairs not to disclose such information prior to the 14th calendar day of each semester.
+Former students should contact the Office of Communications.)
+Directory information includes the student’s name; telephone numbers; local, home and email addresses; date and place of birth; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; degree and awards received; most recent educational institution attended; anticipated degree and degree date; and photograph.